netchose/flask-vuejs-template/README.md

 A Flask view is used to serve the `index.html` as an entry point into the Vue app at the endpoint `/`.

-The template uses vue-cli 3 and assumes Vue Cli & Webpack will manage front-end resources and assets, so it does overwrite template delimiter.
+The template uses Vite for front-end development and assumes Vite will manage front-end resources and assets, so it does overwrite template delimiter.

 The Vue instance is preconfigured with Filters, Vue-Router, Vuex; each of these can easilly removed if they are not desired.